 If you think you can’t afford to buy essential oils, or that they don’t belong in a frugal household, I can relate.
 I used to think that too.

-But when I realized how important they were to me and the health of my family, I found ways to make it work.
+But when I realized how important they were to me and my family’s health, I found ways to make it work like:

-- I cancelled a VIP subscription to an online company that offers cleaning and personal care products and instead used oils to make my own.
+- Canceling our VIP subscription to an online company that offers cleaning and personal care products instead of using oils to make my own.

-- I delayed grocery shopping by a day or two each week so we were forced to eat the food we already had.
+- We delayed grocery shopping by a day or two each week so we were forced to eat the food we already had.

 - We stopped going out to eat.
 Completely.